luisguiserrano/Scy1505.github.io/_posts/2017-4-26-random_walk.md

     17257

-So, it took $$17257$$ units of time for the collition to happen.
+So, it took $$17257$$ units of time for the collision to happen.
 That sounds like a lot, but is it?
 Here are some facts.
-A molecule is about 1/1000 the size of a cell, it travels its size per nanosecond (they are fast!).
-So if our time unit are microsecond, $$10^{-6}$$ of a second, then their speed is about 1 cell units per microsecond, and we are assuming 0.3 cell units per microsecond, so out model is actually slower, more interesting it took 17257 microseconds for the colition to happen, that is 0.000017257 seconds for it to happen, that is incredibly fast!
+A molecule is about 1/1000 the size of a cell; it travels its size per nanosecond (they are fast!).
+So if our time unit is microsecond, $$10^{-6}$$ of a second, then their speed is about 1 cell units per microsecond.
+We are assuming 0.3 cell units per microsecond, so our model is actually slower, more interesting it took 17257 microseconds for the collision to happen, that is 0.000017257 seconds for it to happen, that is incredibly fast!

-What about a graph, well, this is tricky, so here is what happens every milisecond.
-This could be improved by either giving a color scheme to the time or creating an animation, let's call it homework.
+What about a graph, well, this is tricky, so here is what happens every millisecond.
+This graph could be improved by either giving a color scheme to the time or creating an animation, let's call it homework.

 {% highlight ruby %}